ScottishCovidResponse/BEEP/README.md

 - [Code documentation](https://projectdata.scrc.uk/coronapmcmc/branches/master/doxygen/html/index.html) -- not yet automatically updated
   - [Call tree](https://projectdata.scrc.uk/coronapmcmc/branches/master/doxygen/html/analysis_8cc.html#a3c04138a5bfe5d72780bb7e82a18e627)
 - Currently work on feature branches and then merge into master
+- Continuous integration is implemented using Github Actions, controlled by a [workflow](.github/workflows/ci.yml) file.
+Whenever a branch is pushed to Github, the workflow is run on that branch.
+The workflow compiles and runs the code in both simulation and inference mode.